juyan255/caijingyanjiu/README.md

 # caijingyanjiu
-A joint effort with Dazhong Wang
+A joint effort with Dazhong Wang on affirmative actions in score based school admission.